Jimmyyyy/Journal/README.md

 Continued working on news class.
 Added more news and created getters.

-5/13/17
+5/15/17

-Joseph, Ivan and I got a working test cure class running that does count every 2 seconds as a day and we were also able to call a method from the cure class every 2 seconds to check if the cure should start or not.
+Joseph, Ivan and I got a working test cure class running that counts every 2 seconds as a day and we were also able to call a method from the cure class every 2 seconds to check if the cure should start or not.
 Tomorrow we will start programming how the cure class works after it runs.

+5/16/17